PeterSoerud/birc-project/README.md

 #!/bin/bash
 #SBATCH --mem=1gb
 #SBATCH --time=01:00:00
-#SBATCH --account=projectfolder
+#SBATCH --account=<projectfolder>
 #SBATCH --job-name=firstjob

 echo "I can submit cluster jobs now!" > success.txt
 ```
-(replace `projectfolder` with your project folder name)
+(replace `<projectfolder>` with your project folder name)

-The first line says this is a bash script, the lines following three lines say that your job needs at most one gigabyte of memory, will run for at most one hour, that the expenses should be billed to the project populationgenomics (which is our course).
+The first line says this is a bash script, the lines following three lines say that your job needs at most one gigabyte of memory, will run for at most one hour, that the expenses should be billed to the project `<projectfolder>`.
 The fourth line gives the name of the job.
 Here we have called it `firstjob`, but you should name it something sensible.

 You submit the job using the `sbatch` command: